How To Run Android APK Files in Windows 10

 Running Android APK files in Windows 10

 So there are three methods for running Android APK files in Windows 10.
 Each does it slightly differently, and each is suitable for different purposes.
 I’d suggest Android SDK or Studio for anyone who wants to program, build or reverse engineer an app.
 And I’d suggest ARC Welder for those who don’t want to do much with their apps except use them on the desktop.
-BlueStacks is for people who sit between those two groups.
+BlueStacks and for Nox is for people planning to do a lot of app use on their desktop.

 Do you use an Android emulator I haven’t mentioned here?
 Know of any that are better than these three?
-Tell us about it below if you do.
+Tell us about it below in the comments section if you do.